vvnginx/documentation/content/nap-waf/v5/releases/about-5.6.md

 - Alpine 3.17 is no longer supported

-## Known issues

-- (12296) "Violation Bad Unescape" is not enabled by default
-- (12297) "Violation Encoding" is not enabled by default

 ---

 ## Resolved issues

+- Changed the maximum memory of the XML processing engine to 8GB
 - (12254) A modified YAML file referenced by a JSON policy file causes a reload error when running `nginx -t`
+- (12296) "Violation Bad Unescape" is not enabled by default
+- (12297) "Violation Encoding" is not enabled by default

 ---